-Evidence for systematic trend in Lake Huron depth?
+Evidence for systematic trend in Lake Huron level?

-Let's go back to annual data, say the January depth, to avoid seasonality.
+We return to annual data, say the January level, to avoid seasonality.

-• Visually, there seems some evidence for a decreasing trend, but there are also considerable fluctuations.

-- Let's test for a trend, using a regression model with Gaussian AR(1) errors.
+- Visually, there seems some evidence for a decreasing trend, but there are also considerable fluctuations. - Let's test for a trend, using a regression model with Gaussian AR(1) errors.
 We have previously found that this is a reasonable model for these data. - First, for comparison, we fit a null model with no trend.